 - Indoor light energy: Using custom-designed measurement systems, we conducted a first-of-its-kind 1.5 year long measurement study of indoor irradiance (light energy).
 We demonstrated the feasibility of powering Internet of Things nodes using indoor light energy, and provided practical guidance for designing such nodes (e.g., determining appropriate solar cell and battery sizes).

 - Energy of object and human motion: We conducted a measurement study of energy of object motion and long-term human motion (e.g., daily routines).
 We demonstrated the range of harvested powers for different participants and activities, and obtained insights into variability and predictability of motion energy harvesting processes.

-Armed with insights into variability and predictability (or lack thereof) of these energy sources, we formulated resource allocation problems aimed at allocating energy harvesting nodes’ time-varying energy in a uniform way with respect to time, and designed, developed, and tested algorithms for time fair energy and data rate allocation.
-This work is the first to model nonlinearity of capacitor-based energy storage systems and the first one to examine analytically the impact of different energy storage quantization levels on the performance of energy harvesting adaptive algorithms.
+Armed with insights into variability and predictability (or lack thereof) of these energy sources, we formulated resource allocation problems aimed at allocating energy harvesting nodes’ time-varying energy in a uniform way with respect to time, and designed, developed, and tested algorithms for time-fair energy and data rate allocation.
+This work is the first to model nonlinearity of capacitor-based energy storage systems, and the first to examine analytically the impact of different energy storage quantization levels on the performance of energy harvesting adaptive algorithms.